SwissDataScienceCenter/renku-project-template/python-minimal/README.md

 ## Working with the project

-The simplest way to start your project is right from the Renku platform - just click on the `Environments` tab and start a new session.
+The simplest way to start your project is right from the Renku platform - just click on the `Sessions` tab and start a new session.
 This will start an interactive environment right in your browser.

 To work with the project anywhere outside the Renku platform,